tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 ``pyTMD`` uses a tree structure for storing the tidal constituent data.
 This structure was chosen based on the different formats of each tide model.
-Presently, the following models and their directories parameterized within ``pyTMD``.
+Presently, the following models and their directories are parameterized within ``pyTMD`` in a JSON database.

 - Circum-Antarctic Tidal Simulations [Padman2008]_